-Everybody wants to increase productivity in the workplace.
-You’ve probably tried all sorts of tricks to being more productive, from the Pomodoro technique to playing classical music.
+Everybody wants to achieve better productivity in the workplace.
+You’ve probably tried all sorts of tricks to be more productive, from the Pomodoro technique to playing classical music.
 But have you tried something as simple as putting a plant on your desk?

-There have been several studies into the effects of introducing greenery into workspaces.
+There have been a wide range of studies into the effects of introducing office greenery.

 A recent study by leading health and building experts found that cognitive function doubled for participants in an “enhanced green environment”.
 In particular, crisis response, information use, and strategy scores increased dramatically.

 Enhanced green buildings are classed as those with high levels of ventilation, low carbon dioxide levels, and low levels of volatile organic compounds (VOCs).
-While plants don’t have any effect on the ventilation of a building, studies by NASA and other bodies have shown that they’re effective at reducing levels of CO2 and VOCs in the air.
+While plants don’t have any effect on the ventilation of a building, studies by NASA and other bodies have shown that they’re effective at improving indoor air quality and reducing levels of CO2 and VOCs in the air.

 Studies have shown that the addition of greenery in the office can be effective at reducing stress and negative feelings by as much as 30-60%.

 Most of us have had the relaxing experience of gazing out at the ocean or looking down from a mountain and feeling our stress melt away.
 Well it turns out; we don’t actually have to be out in nature to benefit from its stress-relieving effects.